Shadae McDanielVice President / City Leader, ASP of New Jersey

 - Contact firstname.lastname@example.org

-After earning a bachelor’s degree in health sciences at Howard University, Ms. McDaniel received her master’s of social work from Rutgers University.
-She lives in West Orange, New Jersey, with her husband and young daughter.
+Shadae earned a bachelor’s degree in health sciences at Howard University and a master’s degree in social work from Rutgers University.
+She lives in West Orange with her husband and young daughter.